 Who Do I Sue For San Bernardino National Forest Pothole Crashes?

-Depending on the road section, after following the claims process and getting your letter to sue, you can potentially sue the state, local or federal government for San Bernardino Mountain pothole-related car accidents.
+Depending on the road section, after following the claims process and getting your letter to sue, you can potentially sue the state, local, or federal government for San Bernardino Mountain pothole-related car accidents.
 Did you get in a car accident on a federally maintained road?
 Do you or a close family member have medical records to prove lost wages, hospital bills, and other damages related to poor road conditions in the San Bernardino Mountains?
 I recently attended a military veteran’s charity event in Lytle Creek (Paul Ehline Memorial Motorcycle Ride.)
-On May 13, 2023, the mountains were still green, and the ice-cold creek was flowing as we journeyed up the mountain with zero traffic in our private party motor vehicle.
+On May 13, 2023, the mountains were still green, and the ice-cold creek flowed as we journeyed up the hill with zero traffic in our private party motor vehicle.

 Medical Bills and Lost Wages Can Bankrupt Families